top of page

 A wave of new buildings and businesses continues to transform Harlem's 125th Street.

-Glossy new high-rises, like the 28-story Renaissance New York Harlem Hotel that opened in August, have already significantly altered the skyline.
+Glossy high-rises, like the 28-story Renaissance New York Harlem Hotel that opened in 2023, have already significantly altered the skyline.

-Major retailers set to arrive soon, including Trader Joe's, Sephora and Target, are behind the jaw-dropping changes at street level.
+Major retailers that arrived last year, including Trader Joe's, Sephora and Target, are behind the jaw-dropping changes at street level.

-To track the latest shifts, TCU took a long walk down the iconic thoroughfare between Fifth Avenue and Broadway.
+To track the latest shifts, TCU has been taking periodic walks down the iconic thoroughfare between Fifth Avenue and Broadway.

 Here are the most notable recent openings, plus what's still on the horizon, from east to west: